 Our U.S. Team

 The journey to start Allies began when Chris visited a Russian orphanage with his church on a short-term mission trip.
 Learning about the plight of orphans in Russia broke his heart and birthed a determination to save the lives of those children.
-Allies was formed in 2011 to help orphans and has since transformed the lives of thousands of children across four continents.
+Allies was formed in 2011 to help orphans and has since transformed the lives of thousands of children across five continents.

 Chris holds a B.A. from Mississippi State University and a Master’s of Religious Education from Southwestern Baptist Theological Seminary.
 Ten years as a small business owner and 15 years on staff at a local church provided Chris with the leadership skills and know-how to successfully create an organization that will influence generations across the globe.